 Grades submitted by faculty at the end of each course are not subject to revision on the basis of additional work or completion of new assessments.
 If a student questions a final grade, the student should first discuss the grade with the professor.
-If the student is unable to resolve the grade issue with the instructor, the student must submit a grade appeal in writing to the dean of graduate students and academic support within 45 days of the grade being posted at the end of the course.
-If the grade is denied or dismissed by the dean of graduate students and academic support, the decision may be appealed to the senior vice president and dean of master's and doctoral programming who will convene a grade appeal committee comprised of the senior vice president and two independent administrators.
+If the student is unable to resolve the grade issue with the instructor, the student must submit a grade appeal in writing to the Academic Standards Committee (ASC) within 45 days of the grade being posted at the end of the course.
+If the grade is denied or dismissed by the ASC, the decision may be appealed to the senior vice president who will convene a grade appeal committee comprised of the senior vice president and two independent administrators.
 The decision of the grade appeal committee is final.